csams/parsr/README.md

 ```

 ### String
-Match zero or more characters in a set.
+Match one or more characters in a set.
 Matching is greedy.

-String requires at least one occurence of the characters in its set.
 ```python
 vowels = String("aeiou")
 val = vowels("a")            # returns "a"